-The U.S. Liquidity Relative Value (S&P 500 Overlay) Strategy is an institutional investment strategy that seeks to outperform the broad U.S. equity market using a U.S. fixed income long/short relative value strategy.1,2
+The U.S. Liquidity Relative Value (S&P 500 Overlay) Strategy is an institutional investment strategy that seeks to outperform the broad U.S. equity market over the long term, using a U.S. fixed income long/short relative value strategy.1,2

 The U.S. Liquidity Relative Value (S&P 500 Overlay) Strategy typically invests 80% of assets in the U.S. Liquidity Relative Value Strategy (20% of assets are held in cash for margin calls), with a 100% beta overlay of S&P 500 futures.
 This achieves a beta of 1.0 to the S&P 500 Index.
 We expect this approach to achieve significant return enhancement over the S&P 500 Total Return Index, with higher information ratio and excess returns than top ranked active equity managers.

 In times of very low market volatility, the propensity for relative value distortions to arise could tend to be lower, and therefore the resulting alpha could be lower.
 Conversely, in times of extreme market volatility, particularly when accompanied by overall illiquidity and deleveraging, this Relative Value strategy could underperform cash.